komiwalnut/ronin-wallet-tracker/README.md

 ## Purpose

-The Ronin Mobile Wallet application only supports notifications for a single address.
-In my case, I needed to monitor an additional address to check if my wallet has received any airdrops, as the app refuses to send notifications for other addresses.
+The Ronin Mobile Wallet application only supports notifications for a single address (weird and already reported).
+In my case, I needed to monitor an additional address to check if my wallet has received any airdrops, especially with the recent release of Tama.Meme, as the app refuses to send notifications for other addresses.

 This script is designed to track a single wallet efficiently.
 If you need to monitor multiple wallets, be aware that each additional wallet increases the number of API calls.
 To stay within the free-tier limit, you must either: